Yulia Sineokaya

 Yulia Vadimovna Sineokaya (Юлия Вадимовна Синеокая, born March 1, 1969, in Moscow) is a Russian philosopher, specialising in the history of European and Russian philosophy.
 Doctor of Sciences in Philosophy (2009), Professor of the Russian Academy of Sciences (2015), Corresponding member of the Russian Academy of Sciences (2019).

 Biography

 Sineokaya studied philosophy at Lomonosov Moscow State University.

 After graduation (1992) she joined the Institute of Philosophy of the Russian Academy of Sciences and made there a scientific career via the PhD defense (1996) to the Doctor of Sciences degree (2009) and the positions of a head of the History of Western Philosophy Department (since 2016) and deputy director for Research (also since 2016).

 She also has over 20 years of teaching experience at education establishments in Moscow including her alma mater.

 In 2000–2007 she was Honorary Research Fellow at the Centre for Russian and East European Studies at the University of Birmingham (UK).

 In 2015 Sineokaya was awarded the honorary title of the Professor of the Russian Academy of Sciences, and in 2019 she was elected to corresponding membership in the academy.

+Persecution

+On 16 February 2024, the Ministry of Justice of Russia added her to the list of individuals designated as “foreign agents”.

+In February 2024, State Duma deputy from the United Russia party Roman Teryushkov called on the Russian Academy of Sciences to take measures against Sineokaya, after which she was stripped of the commemorative medal awarded for the Academy’s 300th anniversary due to her status as a “foreign agent”.
+On his social media page, the deputy stated that he would further seek to deprive Yulia Sineokaya of the payments due to her as a corresponding member of the Russian Academy of Sciences, as well as the expulsion from the Academy of all scholars who have been designated “foreign agents” in Russia.